pytorch/botorch/docs/design_philosophy.md

    the black-box function.
 These facilitate fast evaluation on modern hardware such as GPUs. botorch refer to these batches as *"t-batches"* (as in "torch-batches").
-3. A batched surrogate model, each batch of which models a different output (NOTE: is there more we can say here, like this is useful for multi-objective or multi-task modeling?).
+3. A batched surrogate model, each batch of which models a different output (which is useful for multi-objective Bayesian Optimization).
 This kind of batching also aims to exploit modern hardware architecture.

 Note that none of these notions of batch pertains to the batching of *training data*, which is commonly done in training Neural Network models (sometimes called "mini-batching"). botorch aims to be agnostic with regards to the particular model used - so while model fitting may indeed be performed via stochastic gradient descent using mini-batch training, botorch itself abstracts away from this.

 For more detail on the different batch notions in botorch, take a look at the [More on Batching](#more_on_batching) section.